craig-m/ansible-anywhere/README.md

 #### invoke

 [Invoke](http://www.pyinvoke.org/) is a Python task execution tool & library.
 This can make our workflows easier - Invoke rules.
 You do not need to be particularly proficient in Python to use it.

+Reasons to use Invoke:

+* run pre (eg: linting) or post (eg: tests) jobs with your task.
+* turn really long commands into short ones - often I run ansible with the same sets of parameters.
+* easily create some magic alias like `invoke deploy staging` for a chain of commands.

+I tried makefiles and invoke suited my needs here so much better.